titodalcanton/pycbc-config/O3/pycbc_live/README.md

 Clone https://git.ligo.org/ligo-cbc/pycbc-config from your own user.

 Move to `O3/pycbc_live` into the working copy (where this README is).
-You will find a file `run.sh`, a file with a list of hosts to run MPI workers on, and two FFTW wisdom files.
+You will find the `run_*.sh` script, a file with a list of hosts to run MPI workers on, and two FFTW wisdom files.

-Copy the  `run.sh` and the list of hosts to `node742` under a directory in `/local/pycbc.live` (*not* NFS), obviously as the `pycbc.live` user.
+You will need to edit the run script to point to the wisdom files.
-For testing, replace `pycbc.live` with your user (and see below).
+These need to be in a directory visible to all nodes (so they need to remain under `/home`).

-You will need to edit `run.sh` to point to the wisdom files.
-These need to be in a directory visible to all nodes (so they need to remain under `/home`)
+You may have to edit other paths as well, e.g. the bank file, output directory etc.

 ## Starting and managing PyCBC Live in production mode (*not* for testing)

-First of all, before touching anything related to the production analysis, log into CIT's `node742` as `pycbc.live` and source the virtualenv where all the software is installed (`~pycbc.live/production/O3/env`).
+First of all, before touching anything related to the production analysis, log into CIT's `node742` as `pycbc.live` and source the virtualenv where all the software is installed (`~pycbc.live/production/O3/pycbc_live_O3_production_env`).

 The production analysis is managed by [supervisord](http://supervisord.org/).
 This utility simplifies starting and stopping the analysis, it takes care of